microsoft/language-server-protocol/_specifications/specification-3-16.md

 ```

 _Server Capability_

+The following server capabilities are defined for semantic tokens:

 * property name (optional): `semanticTokensProvider`
 * property type: `SemanticTokensOptions | SemanticTokensRegistrationOptions` where `SemanticTokensOptions` is defined as follows: